OneFineDev/obsidian-go/projectTypes/API/API - tasks.md

 Two methods to do this:
 `json.Marshal`
 `json.NewEncoder(w writer).Encode(data any)` - this is simpler but denies the opportunity to set headers as the result is immediately written to `w`.

+## Hiding struct fields in the JSON object
+The `-` (hyphen) directive can be used when you _never_ want a particular struct field to appear in the JSON output.
+This is useful for fields that contain internal system information that isn’t relevant to your users, or sensitive information that you don’t want to expose (like the hash of a password).

+In contrast the `omitempty` directive hides a field in the JSON output _if and only if_ the struct field value is empty, where empty is defined as being:

+- Equal to `false`, `0`, or `""`
+- An empty `array`, `slice` or `map`
+- A `nil` pointer or a `nil` interface value
+## The string struct tag directive